will-afs/PYTDelivery/README.md

 It is only left for endpoint reutisability purposes : this endpoint does not accept any other category for now
 * **"start" is the start index for the ArXiv.org query of their database**.
 Here, it is set to 0, meaning it will start from the first PDF in base.
 To date (December 2021), there are about 41000 to 42000 PDFs stored in their database
 * **"max_results" is the maximal number of PDFs to fetch**.
-The ArXiv.org API user manual discourages to use a max_results value of more than 1000 PDFs.
+The ArXiv.org API user manual discourages to use a max_results value of more than 1000 PDFs, so it is not allowed to provide a higher value
-But here, the liberty is let to the user to fill any other value.

 PDFs can also be imported one by one into the application database by providing their URI in the request parameters :